 When your self-esteem is low, you will probably expect your partner to find another, and succumb to jealousy fits as a result.
 Alternatively, you could also accept being belittled all the time.
 Therefore, you could seek toxic, often narcissistic partners, and self-sabotage your chances of healthy relationships.

-Trust and communication are relationship essentials shutterstock/oneinchpunch
+Trust and communication are essential shutterstock/oneinchpunch

-It can be any of the two extreme beliefs about relationships – that they are an inevitable cause of pain – or a fairytale.
+One possible cause of self-sabotaging relationships relates to our preconceptions about how a partnership should look like.
+A 2012 study confirmed that when couples believe in myths about love and marriage, these misconceptions can negatively impact relationships.
+It can be any of the two extreme beliefs about partnerships – that they are an inevitable cause of pain – or a fairytale.
 In both cases, such presumptions and associated anticipations sabotage your chances of developing authentic intimacy.

 “Most commonly, people try to wreck relationships because they are too afraid of being vulnerable.
 The fear of being hurt combines with the desire to self-protect and initiate self-sabotage.”

 If you are not prepared to handle conflicts, you could, for example, emotionally withdraw and shut down.
 Alternatively, you could get defensive, needy and clingy.
-An affair, for some, presents a sort of a safe escape from having to deal with fights or crises.
+Furthermore, an affair, for some, presents a sort of a safe escape from having to deal with fights or crises.
+So, when you cannot cope with stress in a relationship, you could be actively ruining it.

 A way to protect yourself from getting hurt is to stick to brief relationships – no real commitment.
-When you initiate a relationship, and then you end it before it gets serious, you remain in control.
+When you initiate a relationship and then end it before it gets serious, you remain in control.
 Or, so you think.
 Who is actually in control is the self-saboteur – and this is not your authentic self.
 In fact, it’s merely your defense mechanism.

 We all have a saboteur hiding somewhere inside of us.
 It’s not a villain.
 It’s merely a part of us trying to protect us from harm the best way it knows how.
 However, if you want to control your life – including your love life – you need to thank this part of you for its contribution and say goodbye to it.
-Ditch the saboteur and embrace the new You in romance: awaken and brave.
+Stop self-sabotaging relationships and embrace the new you when it comes to romance: awaken and brave. •

 Please bear in mind that the list doesn’t cover all the nuances of how people sabotage their relationship chances.
 If you suspect you could be self-sabotaging, consider seeking out a psychologist’s help to assist you in figuring out your feelings and behaviour.